 A common question: “Why can’t you focus on the road and do something else at the same time?”

 The simple answer: Because your brain doesn’t work that way.

 What’s going on in the brain of a distracted driver…

 In the center of your brain is a small area called the thalamus.
 It works like a switchboard.
 It receives input from your eyes, ears, body sensations, and other brain activities.
 Any unexpected input will be routed quickly to the outer thinking part of your brain for analysis so that you can take quick, effective action.
 This decision-making area can also tell the thalamus to ignore the input and focus on something else.

 The shift is necessary because your brain can’t focus on more than one thing at a time.
 If it could (it can’t), your brain would be overwhelmed by all the sights, sounds, feelings, thoughts, memories, facts, assumptions, and imaginings that can enter your consciousness.
 To survive and thrive, the human brain evolved to focus on one thing at a time, and then shift focus from one thing to another as needed.

 But, you say, people can multi-task!
 For example, you can read a book and listen to music at the same time, right?

-Actually, not really.
-If you truly pay attention to the music, your comprehension of what’s on the page will cease until you refocus on the book.
+Actually, if you truly pay attention to the music, your comprehension of what’s on the page will cease until you refocus on the book.
 Once you are focused on the book, the music becomes background.
 A musician who sings while playing the piano is actually rapidly shifting her attention back and forth.
 A hiker who is chewing gum while walking and reading a compass is actually focused on one thing: the compass.
 The other two actions are habitual, so they’re happening automatically without the need to focus on them.